I'm Caroline. You can call me K. When I grow up, I want to be the K3 to Ji Chang-Wook's K2. I also want to be a published author and an artist.

 For Korea: Ji Chang-Wook, Kim Soo-Hyun, Lee Min-Ho, Joo Won, and Lee Jun-Ki (although he really needs someone to help him choose his projects better).

-For China: Hu Ge (Nirvana in Fire killed me and you should run to watch it now) and Ethan Ruan.
+For China: Hu Ge (Nirvana in Fire killed me and you should run to watch it now), Ethan Ruan (Legend of Fuyao), and Zhu Yi Long (Guardian).
 I don't know that many of them so far, though, so the list will probably soon expand.

 Favorite Drama actresses?